bnarath/Mission_to_Mars/README.md

 ### Mars Facts

-* Visit the Mars Facts webpage [here](https://space-facts.com/mars/) and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.
+* Mars Facts are located [here](https://space-facts.com/mars/).

-* Use Pandas to convert the data to a HTML table string.
+* Used Pandas to retrieve the html table as dataframe and to convert the data to a HTML table string.

 ### Mars Hemispheres

-* Visit the USGS Astrogeology site [here](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) to obtain high resolution images for each of Mar's hemispheres.
+* Used USGS Astrogeology site [here](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) to obtain high resolution images for each of Mar's hemispheres and retrieved the full resolution images.

-* You will need to click each of the links to the hemispheres in order to find the image url to the full resolution image.

-* Save both the image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name.
-Use a Python dictionary to store the data using the keys `img_url` and `title`.

-* Append the dictionary with the image url string and the hemisphere title to a list.
-This list will contain one dictionary for each hemisphere.
+* Appended the dictionary with the image url string and the hemisphere titles to a list.
+This list contains one dictionary for each hemisphere.

 ```python
 # Example: